BerkeleyLab/Zest/README.md

 * Interface to FPGA via dual-LPC-FMC connectors
 * 181.8 x 110 mm, 8-layer, with notch to accommodate Xilinx FMC eval boards
 * 4W power dissipation

+This design has been skillfully ported to [KiCad](https://www.kicad.org/) 8 by Gang Huang.
+Go [here](https://gitlab.com/lbl-boards/zest) for that work, now labeled Zest v1.2.

 ## Schematics